BestTimesToVisit.com Logo

 packing

 Pack light, comfortable clothing suitable for warm weather.
-Comfortable walking shoes are essential as you'll be doing a lot of exploring on foot.
-A light scarf can be useful for women visiting mosques or for sun protection.
-Don't forget sunscreen and insect repellent.
+Loose, breathable fabrics are ideal.
+Comfortable walking shoes are a must, as you'll likely be doing a lot of exploring on foot.
+Don't forget sunscreen and a hat.

 Weather Details